robotlolita/liz/spec.md

 ;; Evaluates an expression in the given environment (eval expression environment) → a

-;; Parses a string into a proper PoLiz data structure (read string) → expression
+;; Parses a string into a proper Liz data structure (read string) → expression

 ;; Constructs an environment, extending a parent environment